avilix/domemaster-stereo-shader/mentalray/Softimage Edition/README.md

 In the file dialogue select the file `domemaster3D.xsiaddon`.
 This is the add-on package file that contains the Domemaster3D shader .dll and .spdl files.
 Click the "OK" Button.

 The files that are contained in the `domemaster3D.xsiaddon` package will be listed in the Install Add-On window.
 Click the "Install" button to load the Domemaster3D files.
-By default the files will be copied into the `C:\Users\<your user id>\Autodesk\Softimage_2013\Addons\domemaster3D` folder.
+By default the files will be copied into the Softimage Addons folder:

+Softimage 2013
+`C:\Users\<your user id>\Autodesk\Softimage_2013\Addons\domemaster3D`

+Softimage 2014
+`C:\Users\<your user id>\Autodesk\Softimage_2014\Addons\domemaster3D`

 Quit Softimage.